 Because symptoms of sepsis can be vague in infants, laboratory tests play a crucial role in confirming or ruling out sepsis:

-- Blood tests (including white blood cell counts) and blood cultures may be taken to determine whether bacteria are present in the blood.
+- Blood tests (including white blood cell counts and blood cultures) are done to see whether bacteria are in the blood.
 Other blood tests may be done to see how well certain organs, such as the liver and kidneys, are functioning.

-- A urine test is usually done by inserting a sterile catheter into the baby's bladder through the urethra for a few seconds to collect a small sample of urine; this will be examined under a microscope and cultured to check for the presence of bacteria.
+- A urine test is usually done by temporarily inserting a sterile catheter into the baby's bladder through the urethra to collect a small sample of pee; this will be examined under a microscope and cultured to check for bacteria.

-- A lumbar puncture (spinal tap) may be performed, depending on the baby's age and overall appearance.
-A sample of cerebrospinal fluid will be tested and cultured to determine if the baby could have meningitis, an infection of the membranes covering the brain and spinal cord.
+- A lumbar puncture (also called a spinal tap) may be done, depending on the baby's age and overall appearance.
+A sample of spinal fluid will be tested and cultured to see if the baby could have meningitis, an infection of the membranes covering the brain and spinal cord.

-- X-rays, especially of the chest (to make sure there isn't pneumonia), are sometimes taken.
+- X-rays, especially of the chest (to check for pneumonia), are sometimes taken.

-- If the baby has any kind of medical tubes running into the body (such as IV tubes, catheters, or shunts), the fluids inside those tubes may be tested for signs of infection.
+- If the baby has any kind of medical tubes running into the body (such as IV tubes, catheters, or shunts), the fluids inside those tubes might be tested for signs of infection.

-Sepsis, or even suspected cases of sepsis in infants, will be treated in the hospital, where doctors can closely watch the child and administer strong antibiotics intravenously to fight the infection.
+Sepsis, or even suspected cases of sepsis, will be treated in the hospital, where doctors can closely watch the child and administer antibiotics intravenously (through an IV) to fight the infection.

 Usually, doctors start infants with sepsis on antibiotics right away — even before the diagnosis is confirmed.
-If needed, they may start them on IV fluids to keep them hydrated, blood pressure medication to keep their hearts working properly, and respirators to help them breathe.
+If needed, babies might receive IV fluids to keep them hydrated, blood pressure medication to keep their hearts working properly, and respirators to help them breathe.

-Although there's no way to prevent all types of sepsis, some cases can be avoided, namely the transmission of GBS bacteria from mother to child during childbirth.
+There's no way to prevent all types of sepsis.
+But some cases can be avoided by preventing the transmission of GBS bacteria from mother to child during childbirth.
 Pregnant women can have a simple swab test between the 35th and 37th weeks of pregnancy to determine if they carry the GBS bacteria.

-If a woman tests positive for GBS, she can receive intravenous antibiotics during labor.
-It is best if these antibiotics are given at least 4 hours before delivery, so women who are GBS positive may need to go to the hospital earlier in labor than others.
+If a woman tests positive for GBS, she can receive intravenous (IV) antibiotics during labor.
+It is best if these antibiotics are given at least 4 hours before delivery, so women in labor who are GBS positive should go to the hospital early.

-Women are at higher risk of carrying GBS if they have a fever during labor; if the amniotic sac ruptures prematurely; or if they had other children with sepsis or other diseases triggered by GBS, such as pneumonia or meningitis.
-A woman who has not been tested for GBS, but has one of these risk factors, can receive IV antibiotics during labor to lower the risk of transmission to her child.
+Women are at greater risk of carrying GBS if they have a fever during labor; if the amniotic sac ruptures prematurely; or if they had other children with sepsis or other diseases triggered by GBS, such as pneumonia or meningitis.
+A woman who has not been tested for GBS, but has one of these risk factors, may receive IV antibiotics during labor to lower the risk of transmission to her newborn.

 Another way to help prevent some types of sepsis is through vaccination.
 Immunizations routinely given to infants today include vaccinations against certain strains of pneumococcus and Haemophilus influenzae type b that can cause sepsis or occult bacteremia, an infection of the blood.

-Hand washing can go a long way toward preventing infection.
-Also make sure that people who come near your baby are not sick and have been fully vaccinated.
-For children with indwelling medical devices, such as catheters or long-term IV lines, make sure to follow the doctor's directions for cleaning and accessing the site.
+For children with medical devices like catheters or long-term IV lines, make sure to follow the doctor's directions for cleaning and accessing the device.

 When to Call the Doctor